mindsdb/mindsdb/mindsdb/integrations/handlers/s3_handler/README.md

 FROM s3_datasource.`my-file.csv` LIMIT 10
 ```

-Retrieve list of files (not filtered by extension):
+Retrieve list of files (without filtering by extension):

 ```sql
 SELECT *
 FROM s3_datasource.files LIMIT 10
 ```

-Getting list of files with content (content column have to be requested in targets):
+Retrieve a list of files with their content (the content column needs to be requested explicitly):

 ```sql
 SELECT path, content